kashida/ir2js/LANGUAGE.md

 The member gets initialized with the `init_value`, which can be any expression and it may include parameter or member variables declared before this line.
-`init_value` is optional -- when it is not specified, the member is initialized with `null` (and you get Closure compiler gives you type error if the member variable type is not compatible with `null`).
+`init_value` is optional -- when it is not specified, the member is initialized with `null` (and you get a Closure compiler type error if the member variable type is not compatible with `null`).

 `@member_name\type_expression\$`